Top Five Ingredients for Moisture & More

 What it does: Restores moisture to dry or damaged hair, enhances shine.

-: Thirsty curls of all types.
+Works best for: Thirsty curls of all types.

-: “It contains denser lipids and several vitamins… it’s mostly used to enrich products with proteins and vitamins that other oils do not have.” — Stacey Canfield, Blended Beauty.
+Why curlies love it: “It contains denser lipids and several vitamins… it’s mostly used to enrich products with proteins and vitamins that other oils do not have.” — Stacey Canfield, Blended Beauty.

 “It’s very nourishing and enhances the shine in hair.
 Even though it’s a light oil, it’s very nourishing and it’s okay to use whether your curly hair is thick or wavy and thin.” — Wendi Levy, co-founder of Mixed Chicks, a product line for multiracial curlies